jiangtian616/JHenTai/README.md

 An E-Hentai app for Android & iOS & Windows & MacOS.

-Still in starting stage, welcome to submit issues.
+Still in beginning stage, welcome to submit issues.

 ## Download & Install